OpenBanking-Brasil/specs-seguranca/open-banking-brasil-dynamic-client-registration-1_ID2.md

 # Software Statement Assertion

-A Software Statement Assertion (_software\_statement_) is a JSON Wen Token (JWT) [RFC7519] that asserts the metadata values of the client software as a whole.
+A Software Statement Assertion (_software\_statement_) is a JSON Web Token (JWT) [RFC7519] that asserts the metadata values of the client software as a whole.
 On the Open Finance Brasil structure, this _software\_statement_ is signed by the Participants Directory and it's signature MUST be validated by the Authorization Servers using the public keys available on the following session.

 ## Attributes of the Software Statement Assertion (Claims)